-Teff is a tiny gluten free cereal grain from Ethiopia consisting mainly of germ and bran, the most nutritious part of a grain.
+Teff is a tiny gluten free cereal grain from Ethiopia consisting mainly of germ and bran which happen to be most nutritious part of any grain.
 It has a mild, nutty, flavor with a slight molasses undertone and is expected to become the next super food this year.
 Teff has a low glycemic index, making it great for diabetics, very high in iron, making it great for people with low iron levels, and very high in fiber, for people who need a little extra something.
 My boyfriend actually prefers it over his steel cut oatmeal.

 Note: Be sure you are buying teff grain and not flour.
 I’ve made that mistake, and while the flour is wonderful to bake with, it won’t make very good oatmeal.